 Also, read D281 – Believers are told to run when danger comes.

 The Antichrist may not rule the entire world although Rev 13:7 does say that he would be given authority ‘over over every tribe and people and language and nation’ and Dan 7:23 says that ‘he will devour the whole earth, trample it down, and break it to pieces.’

 In the Old Testament Book of Daniel, King Nebuchadnezzar wrote a letter to declare God’s Kingdom in Dan 4:1 and he sent it out to

 ‘all peoples, nations, and languages, that dwell in all the earth: Peace be multiplied to you.’

 In other words, King Nebuchadnezzar considered himself ruler of all the earth.
 The Hebrew word for ‘earth’ is ara or the earth/ ground/ land.
 Nonetheless, we know that King Nebuchadnezzar never did rule the entire world but only a very huge region of the Middle-Eastern world.

 We must remember that the world is a big place.
 We hypothesize that cities where large population gathers, are the most vulnerable.
+Many nations will fall under the Antichrist’s dominance but there may still be pockets of ‘valueless territories’ or the hinterland of countries.
+Believers will, no doubt, be forced to the fringes of societies as we will also not be able to buy or sell.
 Here are additional thoughts:

 - D262 – Believers will be hated by all nations.
 There will be tremendous mental and financial pressure to conform or compromise our Christian values.
 Hence, Christians are asked by our Lord to ‘endure’ (Matt 24:13, Mark 13:13); the Greek word is hupomeno or stand my ground/ show endurance/ bear up against/ persevere,